Systemic Design Club Japan

 → Building new logics: not being bound by rigid structures of knowledge, but instead re-ordering information in ways that open up new ways of seeing and acting.

-Below is a short summary of my presentation as well as a longer write up of the talk by the Systemic Design Club members and the full recording.
+Below is a short summary of my presentation as well as a longer write up written by the Systemic Design Club members and the full video recording.

 During my talk, we explored: